 If you’re looking for a CRM that natively integrates tightly with Mailchimp, go for OnePage.
 It offers some great functionality, at a good price, but you’ll be missing out on a few things, like syncing email engagement data.

-If, on the other hand, you’re looking for a no-nonsense, easy-to-use CRM and want access to all-important email marketing data, go for Pipedrive and connect it to Mailchimp with Outfunnel’s two-way Mailchimp CRM integration.
+If, on the other hand, you’re looking for a no-nonsense, easy-to-use CRM and want access to all-important email marketing data, go for Pipedrive or Copper and connect them to Mailchimp with Outfunnel’s two-way Mailchimp CRM integration.